Prof Gerhard Kemp

 Eugène Bakama Bope

-Eugène Bakama Bope is a PhD Candidate at the University of Aix-Marseille (France).
+Eugène Bakama Bope holds a PhD from the University of Aix-Marseille (France).
 Currently, he is a specialist in the Human Rights Programme at L’Organisation internationale de la Francophonie in Paris (France).
-He holds a Law degree from the Protestant University of Congo (DRC) and has received a Master’s degree in Human Rights from the University Saint Louis in Belgium.
+He also holds a Law degree from the Protestant University of Congo (DRC) and has received a Master’s degree in Human Rights from the University Saint Louis in Belgium.
 In the past, he worked for the DRC Ministry of Justice and was Chairman of the Club des amis du droit du Congo in Kinshasa.
 Furthermore, he was also a consultant for the Institute for War and Peace Reporting and a CMN Adviser who was engaged in various capacity development activities in Africa.

 Dr Jeanne-Mari Retief

 Jeanne-Mari is an admitted attorney and specialises in the development of international human rights and constitutional law.
 She has successfully completed legal projects for various key stakeholders in the global legal arena and is known for her creative and passionate approach to the evolution of a modern legal profession.
 She has assisted law firms with team restructuring and is called upon to evaluate the strengths members could bring to the team, prior to appointment.
 She founded CALIBRICS in 2012 and has since published in various accredited journals and have presented papers related to international human rights and humanitarian law both at home and abroad.
 She serves as foreign liaison to the organised legal profession and is a proud member of the KAS expert group on international criminal justice.
 She holds a PhD in International Humanitarian and Criminal Law.